AkhileshNS/heroku-deploy/README.md

 **Note.** You can find the secrets tab in your project's settings

 **Also Note.** Be careful with your appname, cuz the action either deploys to an existing app or creates a new one if it doesn't exist.
 So if you accidently change it after deploying it once already, the action won't fail, it'll just create a new dyno and if you are on a paid plan, heroku can be expensive.
 On that note, always check the logs of your actions to make sure everything is A-OK.

+**Also Also Note.** Sorry this is the last I promise, if you're using the above exact workflow code, keep in mind that it deploys whenever you make a change to the master branch (Even README updates which have nothing to do with application code) and that might not be very efficient for you, have a look through the github actions docs to customize when the action should trigger.

+(I would recommend making a separate dev branch and setting up the action to trigger upon pull request to the master branch)

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AkhileshNS/heroku-deploy/blob/master/LICENSE) file for details